Ribbed Case Moth

-The male is has a hairy black head and body, with a fringe of white hairs around the head and a tuft of yellow hairs on the tip of the abdomen.
+The male is has a hairy black or brown head and body, with a fringe of pale hairs around the head and a tuft of yellow hairs on the tip of the abdomen.
 The forewings are transparent and the hindwings are variously blue, black or brown.
 The wingspan is about 2.5 cms.

 The female is wingless, with a tiny head and thorax.
 She stays within her case for fertilisation, and lays her eggs within the case.

 When the eggs hatch, the small caterpillars move to the outside of the case and onto the food plant.
 Though only about 3mm long, these small caterpillars each have a small conical case, which they hold perpendicular to the surface they are on.

 The species is found in